Mehtab228/reading-notes/reading1.md

 ## **Headings and Styling** ##

 -Use the symbol "#" on both ends of statement to denote a heading.
-The more "#" adeed the smaller the heading
+The more "#" aded the smaller the heading

 -Placing one "*" on both ends of a word or statement results in italics while two results in bolding.
 Adding three results in both italics and bolding